ped7g/z88dk/src/z80asm/doc/z80asm-future.md

 Creating libraries is an inbuilt feature of the assembler.
 The following steps are necessary to create a library:

 1. Define a project file containing all filenames (without extensions) in your directory that contains all library routines (the easiest method since you later can move all files to another directory).
-Remember to arrange the filename in a topological order, i.e. library routines that access other routines must be placed first.
-This optimizes the searching through a library during the linking process.

 2. Each library source module uses the  [XLIB](#10_28)  directive to define the name of the routine.
 The same name must be used for the address label definition.
 If your library uses other library routines then declare them with the  [LIB](#10_20)  directive.
 Please note that a library routine creates the module name itself (performed by  [XLIB](#10_28)  automatically).
 The module name is used to search for routines in a library.

-3. The command line contains the  [-x](#5_3_17)  option immediately followed by your filename.
-If you don't specify a filename, the default standard filename is used (defined by the  [Z80](#7) \_STDLIB environment variable).
+3. The command line contains the  [-x](#6_2_15)  option immediately followed by your filename.
 Then you need to specify your project filename preceded by '@'.

 For example: